exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

     @DependsOnRef(name = "active")
     @DependsOn(
             action = DependsOnActions.DISABLED,
-            // We disable checkbox if it is not selected but some of checboxes with reference name 'active' are selected query = "!@this && @@active.some((val) => val)" )
+            // We disable checkbox if it is not selected but some of checkboxes with reference name 'active' are selected query = "!@this && @@active.some((val) => val)" )
     @DialogField